-Throw up some Devil Horns, it’s time for part three of our, ‘AR-15 Magazine Guide’ – the Metal issue!
+Throw up some Devil Horns, it’s time for part three of our, ‘AR-15 Magazine Guide’ — the Metal AR-15 magazines issue!

 If they become dented, this can affect their ability to either properly lock up inside the host rifle, or to reliability feed rounds.
 This is more the case with aluminum magazines than steel ones.
 Thankfully when this occurs with either, the shooter can normally fix the mags by simply disassembling the mag, and bending the dents out.

-Buy I digress, if you’ve got metal mania, check out these examples of metal magazines available on the market today.
+But I digress, if you’ve got metal mania, check out these examples of metal AR-15 magazines available on the market today.

 Okay Industries SureFeed Magazines

-Despite their name, these mags are much better than just, ‘OK’.
-Constructed of lightweight aluminum and available in 20 and 30-round varieties, these mags have been in service for more than 40 years.
+Constructed of lightweight aluminum and available in 20-round and 30-round varieties, these mags have been in service for more than 40 years.
 In fact, Okay industries co-developed the original 30-round USGI magazine with the Army back in 1976.

 Their reduced capacity models, however, are a bit different.
 Traditionally, 20-round AR-15 magazines are straight with an angled baseplate.
 They follow the original specs set forth by Armalite and the military back in the early days of the M16.

-Bushmaster 20, 10 and even 5-round magazines look more like someone took the curved profile of the 30-round magazines and simply cut the body when they reached the capacity desired.
+Bushmaster 20-round, 10, and even 5-round magazines look more like someone took the curved profile of the 30-round magazines and simply cut the body when they reached the capacity desired.
 So 5-round magazines feature a subtle amount of body curve, and 20-round mags look like a Japanese wooden bridge.

 The overwhelming majority of AR15/M16 magazines on the market today are made from either polymer or aluminum.
 There are a few exceptions though.
-Two major military arms makers produce steel STANAGs as well as a few surplus options exist on the market today for the savvy buyer.
+Two major military arms makers produce steel STANAGs, as well as a few surplus options, for the savvy buyer.

 The first of which is the HK-pattern, SA-80 magazine.
 When the British military was struggling to get their L85 bullpup to run correctly, Heckler and Koch was contracted to fix the design.
 Among the myriad of upgrades made by HK, they also changed out the aluminum USGI STANAG shipping with the rifles to a more crush-resistant all-steel magazine.